vijay2249/BoringNotes/Azure/Azure-Fundamentals/Architecture-Services/compute-and-network-services.md

 ----

 ## Azure Functions
-Azure functions is an event-driven, serverless compute option that doesnt require maintaining VM or containers.
+Azure functions is an event-driven, serverless compute option that doesnt require maintaining VM or containers.<br>
 If you build an app using VMs or containers, those resources have to be "running" in order for your app to function.
 With Azure functions, an event wakes the function, alleviating the need to keep the resources provisioned when there are no events.

 ### Serverless Computing in Azure
-The management of servers is handleded by third-pary hence the business code just needs to be submitted to run the application with high-availability.
+The management of servers is handleded by third-pary hence the business code just needs to be submitted to run the application with high-availability.<br>
-This is event-driven service, hence when there are no events in application the resources are put to sleep for efficiency and when there are any events then the resources starts to spin up
+This is _event-driven service_, hence when there are no events in application the resources are put to sleep for efficiency and when there are any events then the resources starts to spin up

 --

-Azure functions are ideal when you are only concerned about the code running your service and not about the underlying platform or infrastructure.
+Azure functions are ideal when you are only concerned about the code running your service and not about the underlying platform or infrastructure.<br>
 Fuctions are commonly used when you need to perform work in response to an event(often via REST request), timer, or message from another Azure service and when that work can be completed quickly within seconds or less.

 Functions scale automatically based on demand